Virgin Atlantic’s annual sustainability reports shine a spotlight on key sustainability actions, internally and externally.

 We created films in 2018 and 2019 to help the firm reach different audiences.
 The films needed engaging narrative and stand-out production, away from the usual ‘planet Earth’ views.
 The films had to effectively use the voice of real employees to tell the stories behind the journey towards lower carbon emissions and environmentally friendly holidays.

 We worked closely with Virgin Atlantic to develop a cohesive creative approach and to focus on personality led films following employees working in different areas such as uniform, food and flying to show how their every-day work contributes to the sustainability of the business.

-The first film was a three-minute introduction by CEO Craig Kreeger showing highlights of work done so far, using footage shot for a further four films on different aspects of Virgin’s sustainability strategy:
+The 2018 film featured an introduction by the then CEO showcasing work to date and incorporated footage shot for a further four, 90-second films on different aspects of Virgin’s sustainability strategy.